speed-chaser/maze-solver/README.md

 ### Downloading the Program

-You can download the `maze_solver.py` file directly or clone it from a repository if it's available online.
+You can download the `maze_solver.py` and/or `maze_with_canvas.py` file directly or clone it from this repository.

 ### Running Maze Solver

-To run the program, open your command line or terminal and navigate to the directory containing `maze_solver.py`.
+To run the program, open your command line or terminal and navigate to the directory containing `maze_solver.py` and `maze_with_canvas.py`.
 Then, execute the program by typing:

 CLI version:
 ```bash